DoodlesEpic/Minesweeper/README.md

 ## Development

 This is application is developed using C++, the [CMake build system](https://cmake.org/), and the [wxWidgets UI library](https://wxwidgets.org/).
 You must set up each one of those dependencies in your system, installation will differ for each operating system, so follow the guide on each website.
-The recommended compiler to use under Windows is Clang under [MSYS2](https://www.msys2.org/).
+The recommended compiler to use under Windows is [MSVC](https://learn.microsoft.com/en-us/cpp/), which can be [installed through Visual Studio](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation).
+Otherwise, you may also use Clang under [MSYS2](https://www.msys2.org/).

 If you're using an Ubuntu-based distribution, you may install the needed dependencies using the following command: